ApostolSavov/streams-app/README.md

 ## Overview

-A simple app with that implements basic CRUD functionality for streams (specific content format to be decided).
+A simple app that implements basic CRUD functionality for streams (specific content format to be decided).

 ## Technologies